ilvokhin/blog/posts/jemalloc-hpa-reference/jemalloc-hpa-reference.md

 ## Documentation

-HPA is under active development and options are not described in documentation yet.
+HPA is under active development and options are not described in official documentation yet.
 Below is a brief description of currently available options.

 ### hpa